2blane/IronSQL/README.md

-MeekroDB -- The Simple PHP MySQL Library
+IronSQL -- PHP database adapter for MySQL Databases.
+Inspired by MeekroDB.
 ========
 Learn more: http://www.meekro.com

-MeekroDB is:
+IronSQL is:

 * A PHP MySQL library that lets you **get more done with fewer lines of code**, and **makes SQL injection 100% impossible**.
-* Google's #1 search result for "php mysql library" for over 2 years, with **thousands of deployments worldwide**.
-* A library with a **perfect security track record**.
-No bugs relating to security or SQL injection have ever been discovered.
+* There were a few things that [MeekroDB](https://github.com/SergeyTsalkov/meekrodb) didn't contain so I've decided to clone the repository and start my own variation.

 Installation
 ========